mattermost/docs/source/developer/webhooks-incoming.md

 5. Also, as mentioned previously, [markdown](../help/messaging/formatting-text.md) can be used to create richly formatted payloads, for example: ```payload={"text": "# A Header\nThe _text_ below **the** header."}``` creates a messages with a header, a carriage return and bold text for "the"

+6. Including `@username` in the JSON payload will trigger a mention notification for the person with the specified username.
+Channels can be mentioned by including `@channel` or `<!channel>`.
+For example:  ```payload={"text": "<!channel> this is a notification""}``` would create a message that mentions `@channel`

-6. Just like regular posts, the text will be limited to 4000 characters at maximum
+7. Just like regular posts, the text will be limited to 4000 characters at maximum

+8. Posts with advanced formatting can be created by including an [attachment array](http://docs.mattermost.com/developer/message-attachments.html) in the JSON payload

 ### Slack Compatibility